 Leadfeeder and Hubspot both offer free options to demo their platform, which can be done by simply signing up for an account on their websites.

 Leadfeeder offers a 14-day, full-access free trial.
-Setup takes a few minutes to do via a one-click integration with your Google Analytics account.
+Setup takes a few minutes to do and no credit card is required to sign up.